tapjs/tapjs/docs/src/content/homepage/why-tap.md

    [`--100`](/docs/100/) on the command line.
 In a future version, it will likely be enabled by default.

-9. **Tests should be output in a predictable order.**

-   Even if they are run in parallel, the test _output_ should be consistent.

-0. **Tests should not require more building than your code.**
+10. **Tests should not require more building than your code.**

     Babel and Webpack are lovely and fine.
 But if your code doesn't require compilation, then I think your tests shouldn't either.
 Tap is extremely [promise-aware](/docs/api/promises/).
-JSX, TypeScript, Flow, and ES-Modules are [built-in](/docs/using-with/) when tests are run by the tap CLI.
+JSX, TypeScript, Flow, and
+    ES-Modules are [built-in](/docs/using-with/) when tests are run by the tap CLI.

-1. **Tests should run as fast as possible, given all the prior considerations.**
+11. **Tests should run as fast as possible, given all the prior considerations.**

     As of version 10, tap supports [parallel tests](/docs/api/parallel-tests/).
 As of version 13, the test runner defaults to running the same number of parallel tests as there are CPUs on the system.

     This makes tests significantly faster in almost every case, on any machine with multiple cores.

 Software testing should help you build software.
 It should be a security blanket and a quality ratchet, giving you the support to undertake massive refactoring and fix bugs without worrying.
 It shouldn't be a purification rite or a hazing ritual.

 There are many opinions left off of this list!
 Reasonable people can disagree.
 But if you find yourself nodding along, [maybe tap is for you](/docs/getting-started/).